The-Powerpuff-Rangers/schedu-mate/README.md

 - **Harsh** learned Appwrite, more advanced fundamentals of React, and how to use Appwrite's SDK and API for the JS application.

-- **Gunjan** learned more about web development and how to use Bulma and Tailwind CSS.
-She also learned about appwrite
+- **Gunjan** learned more about React and tools like Bulma and Tailwind CSS.
+She also learned about appwrite.

 - **Vidhu** learned how to write cloud functions for Appwrite, how to deploy cloud functions, how to write a web scraper in Python, and how to populate the database.
 He also learned about appwrite and integrating it with React.

 ## Future Scopes

-Although this project is ready, there is always scope for more improvemtn
+Although this project is ready, there is always scope for more improvement

 - We will use NLP to find relevant information for any subject on the internet and display it accordingly.